robitar/MobF/README.md

 ## Subscriptions

 Subscriptions allow you to trigger effects when observable data changes.
-The `Subscribe` module provides two kinds, manual and automatic.
+The `Subscribe` module provides three kinds, manual, automatic and until.
 A manual subscription is active until explicitly disposed.
-An automatic subscription is bound to the lifetimes of the listener and target, when either of them are disposed, the subscription is cancelled.
+An automatic subscription is bound to the lifetimes of the listener and target.
+An until subscription is active until the effect function returns false, at which point it is disposed.

 Automatic subscriptions can only be registered within the context of an `init` or `update` function (or any functions called by them); where the current model